Leaders aren't born: how self-work transforms the manager

 - You need structure.
 "Working on yourself" is a vague goal.
 What works is a guided approach: clarify the situation, identify options, choose an action.

-This is exactly what we wanted to create with VikL: a companion that helps managers step back, see their situations differently, and grow — not once a quarter, but with every tension, every doubt, every difficult conversation.
+This is exactly what we wanted to create with Vikl: a companion that helps managers step back, see their situations differently, and grow between the milestones of their development — with every tension, every doubt, every difficult conversation.
+Not to replace a coach or a mentor, but to extend their work into daily life.
+Many coaches use it precisely that way, to support their clients between sessions.

 In summary